mjarkk/yarql/bytecode/README.md

 ## How to understand it?

-Currently the best way to understand the bytecode is to read the `bytecode_test.go` and look at the `bytecode_instructions.go`
+Currently the best way to understand the bytecode is to read:

+- `bytecode_test.go` and `testing_framework.go` to see what query results in what bytecode
+- `bytecode_instructions.go`